Operator · Builder · Steward

 I serve on the AI Committee for Berkley Small Business Solutions.
 AI shows up in my work every week — on real producers, real territories, real accounts.
 Not theory.
 Not someday.

-The Seven16 properties exist downstream of this practice.
-What works at the operator's desk is what we're building for the operators who don't have a committee yet.
+Seven16 lives downstream of this practice.
+What I learn at the operator's desk is what I tinker on for the operators who don't have a committee yet.

 Tools · AI assistants